bitstarr/new-build-process/readme.md

 For years I was using [gulp](https://gulpjs.com/) as a task runner to do all the routine things we used to do by hand over 10 years ago.
 First, somewhat around 2012 or 2013, I went with [grunt](https://gruntjs.com/), but as I felt it got abandoned, I switched to gulp.
 In the past years, some modules I used for the gulp processes stopped working in their most current versions because dependencies weren't up-to-date.
 So I had to freeze more and more versions instead of always going current (I know this is not the best practice).
 Nailing the versions of dependencies to issues from years ago felt really annoying.

 In 2018, I was trying different approaches to overhaul my build process. webpack got a lot of hype at that time, but it failed to match my expectations, so I tried plain shell scripting and a bit of node scripting.
-None of which was superior to my comfort zone gulp workflow at that time.
+None of which was superior to my comfort-zone-grunt-workflow at that time.
 So I just moved from grunt to gulp.

 Now in 2023, it felt like the scratch was itching again.
 Also, the number of vulnerabilities seemed to rise with every new project I started.
 Luckily, I had some time to spare to give node scripting a new try.